mikeackison/mikeackison/README.md

 ### Hi there 👋

+- I have decided it's not too late, and am to learning how to become a delevoper.
+Before this, I have worked as a Chef for years; cooking for the all sorts of folks from the likes of Snopp Dogg, to Margaret Atwood.
-Prior to August 2020 I had very basic technical and computer knowledge.
-I was offered an opportunity to learn an introduction to coding thanks to a developer, who would become my mentor.
+- Prior to August 2020 I had very basic technical and computer knowledge.
+Thanks to a developer, who has become my mentor, I was offered an opportunity to learn an introduction to coding.
 Through this, I fostered the beginnings of understanding code and programming.
 Primary learnings have been with Ruby (no Rails), with introductions to HTML and CSS, and a focus on thinking logically about how a computer reads code.

+-I used to fancy myself quite the DJ.

 <!--
 **mikeackison/mikeackison** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.